White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-26-Hack-The-Box:-Jerry.md

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/base64-results.png "an image title")

-Since the web server is running Tomcat, let's search on the interent for the default credneitlas and try using them agains the site.
-Thi github page has them.
+Since the web server is running Tomcat, let's search on the internet for the default credentials and try using them against the site.
+This [github page](https://github.com/netbiosX/Default-Credentials/blob/master/Apache-Tomcat-Default-Passwords.mdown) has them.

 ![]({{ site.baseurl }}/images/HTB-Jerry-Screenshots/tomcat-default-creds.png "an image title")